KevinJones/komma-games-quartz/content/Game Recs/Grand Prix.md

 Release Date:: 1982-01-01
 Hours:: 0.05

-Like [[gamerecs/Barnstorming|Barnstorming]], this is a pleasantly twitchy time trial game.
+Like [[Barnstorming]], this is a pleasantly twitchy time trial game.
 This time, with cars.
 Post your best time and see if you can go faster than your friends.